 Shows a UI blocking informational dialog to the end user.

-The showModal capability is used to to show a UI blocking informational dialog to the end user.
+The showModal capability is used to show a UI-blocking informational dialog to the end user.
 The recommended use for a modal is to show information and not to display a workflow.
-If it is desired to have a secondary workflow in a modal then showOverpanel should be used to render a module.
+If it is desired to have a secondary workflow in a modal, then showOverpanel should be used to render a module.

 The return type of showModal is a promise.
 That promise resolves when the modal is closed.
-Since a modal blocks other UI interaction until the user selects a button the implementer often cares about what button was selected.
+Since a modal blocks other UI interaction until the user selects a button, the implementer often cares about which button was selected.
 The promise is resolved with the actionName associated with the button that was selected.

 title: string;